cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 This document also specifies two concrete VDAF schemes, each based on a protocol from the literature.

-* The aforementioned Prio system [CGB17] allows for the privacy-preserving computation of a variety aggregate statistics.
+* The aforementioned Prio system {{CGB17}} allows for the privacy-preserving computation of a variety aggregate statistics.
 The basic idea underlying Prio is fairly simple:
   1. Each client shards its input into a sequence of additive shares and distributes the shares among the aggregation servers.
   1. Next, each server adds up its shares locally, resulting in an additive share of the aggregate.
-  1. Finally, the aggregators combine their additive shares to obtain the final aggregate.
+  1. Finally, the aggregation servers combine their additive shares to obtain the final aggregate.

   The difficult part of this system is ensuring that the servers hold shares of a valid input, e.g., the input is an integer in a specific range.
 Thus Prio specifies a multi-party protocol for accomplishing this task.

-  In {{prio3}} we describe `prio3`, a VDAF that follows the same overall framework as the original Prio protocol, but incorporates techniques introduced in [BBCGGI19] that result in significant performance gains.
+  In {{prio3}} we describe Prio3, a VDAF that follows the same overall framework as the original Prio protocol, but incorporates techniques introduced in
+  {{BBCGGI19}} that result in significant performance gains.

-* More recently, Boneh et al. [BBCGGI21] described a protocol called Poplar for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
+* More recently, Boneh et al. {{BBCGGI21}} described a protocol called Poplar for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
 Here each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of inputs that occur at least `t` times.
-The core primitive used in their protocol is a generalization of a Distributed Point Function (DPF) [GI14] that allows the servers to "query" their DPF shares on any bit-string of length shorter than or equal to `n`.
+The core primitive used in their protocol is a generalization of a Distributed Point Function (DPF) {{GI14}} that allows the servers to "query" their DPF shares on any bit-string of length shorter than or equal to `n`.
 As a result of this query, each of the servers has an additive share of a bit indicating whether the string is a prefix of the client's input.
 The protocol also specifies a multi-party computation for verifying that at most one string among a set of candidates is a prefix of the client's input.

-  In {{poplar1}} we describe a VDAF called `poplar1` that implements this functionality.
+  In {{poplar1}} we describe a VDAF called Poplar1 that implements this functionality.

 The remainder of this document is organized as follows: {{overview}} gives a brief overview of VDAFs; {{vdaf}} defines the syntax for VDAFs; {{prelim}}
 defines various functionalities that are common to our constructions; {{poplar1}}
-describes the `poplar1` construction; {{prio3}} describes the `prio3` construction;
+describes the Poplar1 construction; {{prio3}} describes the Prio3 construction;
 and {{security}} enumerates the security considerations for VDAFs.

 # Conventions and Definitions